tflo/Move-em-All/readme.md

 ## Compatibility

-MEA works flawlessly with _Blizzard’s bags, LiteBag, AdiBags,_ very likely also with many other bag addons.
+MEA works flawlessly with _Blizzard’s bags, LiteBag, Baganator,_ very likely also with many other bag addons.
 I briefly tested it with _ArkInventory, Baud Bag, Bagnon,_ and haven’t noticed any issues.
 (By the way, LiteBag uses the standard Blizz Reagent Bank frame, which is an advantage here.)

-It _can_ work (see below) with _TSM Mail, Easy Mail, Postal_ too, probably also with other mailbox mods.
+### Warband Bank (added in MEA 2.2)

+- *From Bags to Warband Bank:* Tested with Blizz UI and Baganator; probably/possibly also works with other addons, but not (yet) tested!
+- *From Warband Bank to Bags:* Tested with Blizz UI; does *not* work with Baganator; not (yet) tested with other addons!

+Note: Baganator comes with its own mass-transfer functionality.
+Use this for transfers from Baganator Warband Bank to Bags.

+### Mail

+Works with the Blizz Mail UI and addons that are using the Blizz Mail UI (e.g. _EasyMail,_ probably _Postal_ too).
+It _can_ work with _TSM Mail_ (see the notes below).

 For safety reasons, as of version 2.1.4 (2024-03-13), MEA no longer works – out of the box – with TSM Mail or any mail addon that hides the Blizzard Send Mail button.
 See the 2.1.4 (2024-03-13) change notes to understand why.

 You can disable (and re-enable) the safety with `/mea togglemailsafety`, which will also restore functionality with TSM.

 If you do this, please make sure that the Send Mail UI (not the Inbox!) of Blizz Mail (or whatever Mail addon) is actually active before clicking on an item with MEA.
 If the Inbox is active (and the safety disabled), the item(s) will be _used_ (consumed or equipped) instead of being sent!
-(With some item types you may get an “Action Blocked” popup (taint), which is a good thing in this particular case.)
+(With some item types you may get an “Action Blocked” popup, which is a good thing in this particular case.)

-I recommend to leave the safety enabled, and for mass-moving just switch to the Blizz Mail UI.
+*I recommend to leave the safety enabled,* and for mass-moving just switch to the Blizz Mail UI.

 Please note that the described behavior is not a bug in MEA, this is the standard Blizz behavior when you right-click an item against the Mail inbox.
 The thing is, with MEA, the consequences of such a misclick can be more dire, since it potentially affects multiple items.
 Hence the protection.
 (Actually, with the protection, MEA is safer than Blizz’s default behavior, since a MEA click does absolutely nothing when the inbox frame is active.)